Hainan: Cuisine

 Hainan chicken rice / Coibui is a famous dish in Southeast Asia, particularly Singapore and Malaysia, bearing the region's name.
 However, while many restaurants use chicken fat to quickly add flavor to the dish, the proper local method is to 'marinate' the rice with chicken soup to add a more full flavor.

+Qingbuliang is also one of the most classic desserts in Hainan.
+It is similar to chilled sugar water and often contains coconut milk, red beans, watermelon, barley and other ingredients.

 Events

 Numerous events are hosted or sponsored on the island, including: